rcarmo/ubuntu-python/README.md

 ## Why

-`ubuntu-python` makes for awesome small containers, but it's a pain to deal with all the binary wheels related to machine/deep learning stuff like Tensorflow, `numpy`, etc., so I decided to bite the bullet and take on the extra bloat that comes with an Ubuntu distro.
+`alpine-python` makes for awesome small containers, but it's a pain to deal with all the binary wheels related to machine/deep learning stuff like Tensorflow, `numpy`, etc., so I decided to bite the bullet and take on the extra bloat that comes with an Ubuntu distro.

 ## Status & Roadmap